-- " Specific requests or pressure to provide (or forward) such images - , The receipt of such images
+- > Specific requests or pressure to provide (or forward) such images - > The receipt of such images

 This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+We ensure that our teaching on this matter follows best practice in delivering safe and effective education.